cross-team/pattern-lib/README.md

 ## 🍴 Cloning/Forking this Repo

 If you are looking to clone or fork this repo to run it locally, you will need to create a personal access token for the Github API.
 This can be done by going [here](https://github.com/settings/tokens) while logged into Github.
 There you can generate a token with the appropriate permissions to read issues.
-Once it's generated copy it to your clipboard.
+Once it's generated, copy the token to your clipboard.

 Now create a `.env.development` file in the project root containing: `GITHUB_API_KEY=YOUR_API_KEY` where YOUR_API_KEY is the key you just copied.
 If you are planning on deploying the app to a production environment you need to create a `.env.production` file as well with the same code as the `.env.development` file you just made.